cllns/npm2gem/README.md

 ## Usage

-`npm2gem` works via an config file, `.npm2gem.yml`.
+`npm2gem` uses a configuration file: `.npm2gem.yml`.

 Once that file is set up,
 you just run `npm2gem`
-and it'll automatically download the correct package from `npm`, and copy the files you want into your application.
+and it'll automatically download the correct package from `npm`, and copy the files you want into your gem.

 It assumes that all files will go into `vendor/assets`, with javascript files going into `vendor/assets/javascripts`